Undas: The Philippines’ Day of the Dead

 Pangangaluwa (literally souling) is a Tagalog folk tradition where people clad in white cloth visit houses on All Hallows’ Eve and sing songs related to All Saints’ Day and All Souls’ Day to solicit for gifts.
 Kakanin or rice cakes, as well as food products made from sweet potato and purple yam, are usually prepared as tributes to these “souls” who are said to be hungry for food and attention; otherwise, the spirits would cause mischief or steal the chickens in the homesteads.

 Like any Filipino family reunion, Undas is a celebration of meals, gossip, and storytelling.
-However, unlike Catholic Mexico, Filipinos prefers solemnity for some reason.
+However, unlike Catholic Mexico, Filipinos prefer solemnity for some reason.
 The syncretism of precolonial animism and Spanish influence, perhaps?
 Most likely.